JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/additional_minor_features.md

 An opening non-structural brace is not matched with a closing one if one of them is inside a pair of matched structural braces and another is outside.
 See also [](#recognizing-complex-multi-block-expressions).

-*2022.3* If the brace matching is "too heavy" and should not be executed in EDT, implement [`HeavyBraceHighlighter`](%gh-ic%/platform/lang-impl/src/com/intellij/codeInsight/highlighting/HeavyBraceHighlighter.java) and register in `com.intellij.heavyBracesHighlighter` EP.
+If the brace matching is "too heavy" and should not be executed in EDT, implement [`HeavyBraceHighlighter`](%gh-ic%/platform/lang-impl/src/com/intellij/codeInsight/highlighting/HeavyBraceHighlighter.java) and register in `com.intellij.heavyBracesHighlighter` EP (*2022.3*).

 ### Quote Handling

 EP: `com.intellij.lang.quoteHandler`

-To support _Insert pair quote_ feature, provide [`QuoteHandler`](%gh-ic%/platform/lang-impl/src/com/intellij/codeInsight/editorActions/QuoteHandler.java).
+To support <control>Insert pair quote</control> feature, provide [`QuoteHandler`](%gh-ic%/platform/lang-impl/src/com/intellij/codeInsight/editorActions/QuoteHandler.java).
 In most cases, [`SimpleTokenSetQuoteHandler`](%gh-ic%/platform/lang-impl/src/com/intellij/codeInsight/editorActions/SimpleTokenSetQuoteHandler.java) base implementation will be suitable.

 ### Comment Code